Bike Trails of Cape Cod: 7 Day Travel Itinerary

 Later in the day, drive to Hyannis Port.
 Take a meandering route past the mansions and 'cottages.'
 History buffs should make a stop at the Kennedy Hyannis Museum and walk the 1.6 mile Legacy Trail (10 stops).
 Then, travel on to Hyannis Harbor.
 Pick a restaurant for dinner where you can view the yachts and fishermen returning to port.

-Day 6: Bike Old Colony Rail Trail (12 mile round trip, 1 hour).
-Visit Hardings Beach, Chatham Pier, and Downtown
+Old Colony Rail Trail (12 mile round trip, 1 hour).
+Hardings Beach & Chatham

 Park in Chatham's Crowell Road lot.
 Begin the day with a ride on the paved rail trail.
 When Old Colony meets up with Cape Cod Rail Trail in Harwich, turn around and head back.
 Note: This rail trial does include several on-street sections.